opulencephp/docs/query-builders.md

 9. [Vendor-Specific Query Builders](#vendor-specific-query-builders)

 <h2 id="introduction">Introduction</h2>
 Sometimes you need to programmatically generate SQL queries.
-Rather than concatenating strings together, you can use `Query Builders` to do the heavy lifting.
+Rather than concatenating strings together, you can use `QueryBuilders` to do the heavy lifting.
 They provide a fluent syntax for creating queries and binding values for use in `PDOStatement` or [RDev's PDO wrapper](rdbms).
 They even support vendor-specific query features, such as MySQL's `LIMIT` clause support for `DELETE` statements.

 <h2 id="basic-usage">Basic Usage</h2>
 Let's look at a simple `SELECT` query: